termly/apidocs/endpoints/websites_post.md

 ]
 ```

 The body must have 1 or more of these objects.
-Once created the JSON must be passed as the request body
+Once created, the JSON must be passed as the request body.

-The response is an arry of successful response objects or a [failure object](../error_object.md):
+The response is an array of successful response objects or a [failure object](../error_object.md):

 ```JSON
 [